Registering Your Workspace for Chemical Waste Removal

 - Residue Check: Ensure that the container is free of any residue that could be incompatible with the new waste being added.

-- Tagging: Attach the green Hazardous Waste Tag and indicate any substances added to the container (do not use abbreviations or chemical formulas).
+- Tagging: Attach the green Hazardous Waste Disposal Tag and indicate any substances added to the container (do not use abbreviations, formulas, or common/trade names).

 - Closure: Keep the container closed unless you are actively adding waste material.